Bond Tents for Retirement Asset Allocation

 Perhaps it is easier to talk a 60-year-old into increasing their bond allocation than to an 80-year-old into increasing stock allocation.
 Thus, the bond tent rather than the alternative.

 So, do you need a bond tent in retirement?

-What asset allocation is ideal before, during, and after retirement to prevent your nest egg expiring before you do?
+What asset allocation is ideal before, during, and after retirement to prevent your nest egg from expiring before you do?
 Or, if you have legacy or charitable goals, is there a way to juice your returns?

-Let’s compare a couple different styles of bond tents with a standard 60/40 stocks to bonds portfolio and see how they do under stress from SORR.
+Let’s compare a couple of different styles of bond tents with a standard 60/40 stocks to bonds portfolio and see how they do under stress from SORR.

 Case Presentation and Assumptions